cucumber/docs/content/cucumber/cucumber.yml.md

 ## Default Profile

-It is often the case that you will want to execute Cucumber with a particular profile a majority of the time.
+Chances are you’ll want to execute Cucumber with a particular profile most of the time.
 The Cucumber configuration file uses a `default` profile to provide this functionality.
-When you specify a default profile you are stating that Cucumber should apply this command-line options to an execution when you do not specify a profile.
+When you specify a `default` profile, you are telling Cucumber to use the `default` command-line options whenever you don't explicitly specify a different profile.

 Using the same example, perhaps we want the `html_report` profile to be our default execution.
 ```yaml